claesenm/optunity/docs/user/index.rst

 use, please refer to the submodules.
 Everything discussed on this page is available in all Optunity wrappers, though specialized submodule features might not be.

+If you want to learn by example, please consult our :doc:`/examples/index`, which use various features of Optunity to cover a wide variety of tuning tasks.
 In case of confusion, we provide a list of basic `Terminology`_.

 Introduction